Code of Business Conduct and Ethics

 Political Contributions Policy

-Granite Point does not make contributions to political candidates, political parties, political campaigns, or intermediary organizations such as political action committees.
+As set forth in our Code of Business Conduct and Ethics, Granite Point does not make contributions to political candidates, political parties, political campaigns, or intermediary organizations such as political action committees.
 Personnel are counseled not to make any personal political contributions in a way that appears to be an endorsement or contribution by the company.

 Corporate Governance Practices

 We have adopted many best practices to protect the long-term interests of our stockholders, as summarized below.
 See our Corporate Governance Guidelines for more information.

 - Separation of Chair and CEO—Our Chief Executive Officer focuses on managing the company while our independent Board Chair drives accountability at the Board level.